-Organized by Frivilligcenter Middelfart and Middelfart Culture & Library.
+Arrangeret af Frivilligcenter Middelfart og Middelfart Kultur & Bibliotek.

-At the workshop, the participants could learn the story of ATTER and the green vision behind.
-The participants also received advice about entrepreneurship, seams and zig-zag and the joy of approaching sewing and creativity more freely and experimentally.
+At the workshop, the participants could learn the story of ATTER and the green vision behind it.
+The participants also received good advice about entrepreneurship, seams and zig-zag and the joy of approaching sewing and creativity more freely and experimentally.
 The workshop was free.